bonsaiben/nightlight/README.md

 Shed light on the dark corners of your app

-Nightlight is an admin tool that helps teams keep a fresh eye on all parts of their app, especially those parts that are commonly overlooked (until it's a big problem).
+Nightlight is an admin tool that helps teams keep a fresh eye on all parts of their app, especially those parts that are commonly overlooked (until it becomes a problem).

 [Demo available here](http://nightlight-demo.herokuapp.com/nightlight)